Skip to additional navigation Skip to content

 If I don't have space for a bin, what can I do with my glass?

 We still have a network of bottle banks around the Borough focused on the areas that need them most.
-You can find your nearest bottle bank on the Recycle Now website
+You can find your nearest bottle bank on the Recycle Now website.

 What happens if I use a communal bin?

-How much will this cost?
+How much does this cost?

 This service is free for residents.